With six dogs to walk, I don't wear skirts so often these days, but my LBS (long black skirt) still does me proud when I need it.

 Long Skirt Layers 2

-Wear a sheer, chiffon long black skirt over a tight-fitting, strapless. short black dress for instant glamor.
-If the black skirt has an elastic waist, pull the waistband of the skirt up until it is level with the top of the dress for even more glamor.
+Wear a sheer, chiffon long black skirt over a tight-fitting, strapless. short black dress for instant glamour.
+If the black skirt has an elastic waist, pull the waistband of the skirt up until it is level with the top of the dress for even more glamour.
 Tuck the waistband into the top of the dress to keep them firmly attached.

 Dress Up Skirt